bugg-resources/.github/profile/README.md

 If you have the relevant expertise and are still interested in commercial licensing options, please contact Sarab Sethi at Imperial College London.

-## Relevant academic publications
+## Publications

-Whilst still a useful overview of the motivation and philosophy of the project, the resources in these GitHub repositories reflect the latest Bugg designs which differ significantly from the early prototypes outlined in these publications.
+Whilst a useful overview of the motivation and philosophy of the project, please be aware that the technical details of early prototypes outlined the following publications will differsignificantly to what is found in these GitHub repositories (which represent the most up to date Bugg designs).

 **Robust, real-time and autonomous monitoring of ecosystems with an open, low-cost, networked device.**
 Sethi SS, Ewers RM, Jones NS, Orme CDL, Picinali L. Methods Ecol Evol.
 2018; 9: 2383–2387. https://doi.org/10.1111/2041-210X.13089